 Before hopping into the “renew my SSL certificate ASAP” boat, you want to make sure your SSL certificate is the root of your issue.
 A quick way to do this is by checking your URL; if your SSL certificate is expired, it will read “http://” as opposed to “https://” (the “s” simply indicates if a site is secure or not).
 Alternatively, check to the left of your url — if your SSL is good to go, there should be a green padlock icon present.

 Another way to check if your SSL is up to date is to get an analysis of your SSL certificate.
 We recommend using ssllabs.com to do this. ssllabs.com is a website that analyzes your SSL certificate: it grades your SSL certificate and gives a breakdown of its functionality, expiration, and configuration stats.

 1. Go to https://www.ssllabs.com/ and click on “test your server” in the upper right side of the page

 - SSL Labs is a free website and tool that can be used to analyze your server and SSL certificate

-2. Click on “test your server”, then enter the domain name of the site you’d like to test into the “Hostname” box and submit
+2. Clicking “test your server” will take you to the SSL Server Test page, where you enter the domain name of the site you’d like to test into the “Hostname” box and submit

 - Submitting will then take you to a page showing the server or servers that are being used with your domain name/ URL